 Cherry Clafoutis (Clafouti)

 Rustic and easy to prepare, this French country dessert puffs up impressively before it collapses into a soft, custardy pancake.
 This classic version is studded with sweet cherries, though other stone fruits, like apricots, can be used.
 While clafoutis is usually served as a dessert, you can enjoy it for breakfast, too.
+Read more about clafoutis (and see other variations with different fruit) here.

 Game plan: If you feel like being authentic, don’t pit the cherries.
 Leaving the cherries whole keeps them from leaking their juices.
 And the pits are said to add a hint of almond flavor—just be careful where you bite!
+(And definitely warn your guests.)

 This recipe was featured as part of our Summer Ingredients photo gallery.